 North to Gormley and Bloomingdale

 Once Gormley opens to the public, work would begin on Bloomington station, located on the south side of Bloomington Road, just west of Highway 404.
-The stop would have parking space for 700 cars and be open soon after 2015.
+The stop would have parking space for 700 cars and be open after 2015.
 The proposal also calls for an overnight storage facility near Bethesda Road that would allow GO to end the practise of deadheading GO Trains to and from Richmond Hill station before the start of service and at the end of the day.

 The Casino Rama Express